kwilkos/cxf/distribution/src/main/release/samples/ws_rm/README.txt

   javac -d build\classes src\demo\ws_rm\client\*.java
   javac -d build\classes src\demo\ws_rm\server\*.java

 Running the demo using java
 ---------------------------

-From the samples/ws_rm directory run the commands (entered on a single command line):
+From the base directory of this sample (i.e., where this README file is located) run the commands, entered on a single command line:

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=./logging.properties